ibm-cloud-docs/vmware-service/vmaas/capacity-adding-deleting.md

 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Virtual data centers** tab, then click a multitenant instance name.
 3. On the consumption limit section of the **Summary** tab, click **Modify limit**.
 4. Click the toggle to either disable or enable the limits.
 5. For enabling consumption limits, enter the vCPU and RAM limits.
-Then, click **Modify**.
+Then, click **Save**.

 ## Related links
 {: #capacity-adding-deleting-links}